ZhenyingZhu/StudyNotes/AIAndData.md

 Agency now switch models.
 Even in the Claude Opus 4.8 session, it talks to gpt5.5

+Seems like give AI too many data to look at and it will just make things up

 ### Id Forge

 A plan and execute mode